AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 established in those days, is shown by Athanasius.
-He says that when the Emperor Constantius at the council of Milan, AD 355, commanded the bishops to subscribe against Athanasius and they replied that there was no ecclesiastical canon to that effect, the Emperor said, \"Whatever I will, let that be esteemed a canon.\"
+He says that when the Emperor Constantius at the council of Milan, AD 355, commanded the bishops to subscribe against Athanasius and they replied that there was no ecclesiastical canon to that effect, the Emperor said, "Whatever I will, let that be esteemed a canon."

 ## Universalism in Good Repute in the Fifth Century.

-AD 402, when Epiphanius came from Cyprus to Constantinople with a synodical decree condemning Origen\'s books without excommunicatmg Origen, he declined Chrysostom\'s invitation to lodge at the Episcopal palace, as Chrysostom was a friend and advocate of Origen.
-He urged the clergy of the city to sign the decree, but, Socrates says, \"many refused, among them Theotinus, Bishop of Scythia, who said, \'I choose not, Epiphanius, to insult the memory of one who ended his life piously long ago; nor dare I be guilty of so impious an act, as that of condemning what our predecessors by no means rejected; and especially when I know of no evil doctrine contained in Origen\'s books....
-Those who attempt to fix a stigma on these writings are unconsciously casting a dishonor upon the sacred volume whence their principles are drawn.\' Such was the reply which Theotinus, a prelate, eminent for his piety and rectitude of life, made to Epiphanius.\" In the next chapter (xiii), Socrates states that only worthless characters decried Origen.
-Among them he mentions Methodius, Eustathius, Apollinaris and Theophilus, as
+AD 402, when Epiphanius came from Cyprus to Constantinople with a synodical decree condemning Origen's books without excommunicatmg Origen, he declined Chrysostom's invitation to lodge at the Episcopal palace, as Chrysostom was a friend and advocate of Origen.
+He urged the clergy of the city to sign the decree, but, Socrates says, "many refused, among them Theotinus, Bishop of Scythia, who said, 'I choose not, Epiphanius, to insult the memory of one who ended his life piously long ago; nor dare I be guilty of so impious an act, as that of condemning what our predecessors by no means rejected; and especially when I know of no evil doctrine contained in Origen's books....
+Those who attempt to fix a stigma on these writings are unconsciously casting a dishonor upon the sacred volume whence their principles are drawn.'
-\"four revilers,\" whose \"censure was his commendation.\" Socrates was born about AD 380, and his book continues Eusebius\'s history to AD 445, and he records what he received from those who knew the facts.
-This makes it clear that while Origen\'s views were rejected by some, they were in good repute by the most and the best, two hundred years after his death.
+Such was the reply which Theotinus, a prelate, eminent for his piety and rectitude of life, made to Epiphanius."
+In the next chapter (xiii), Socrates states that only worthless characters decried Origen.
+Among them he mentions Methodius, Eustathius, Apollinaris and Theophilus, as "four revilers," whose "censure was his commendation."
+Socrates was born about AD 380, and his book continues Eusebius's history to AD 445, and he records what he received from those who knew the facts.
+This makes it clear that while Origen's views were rejected by some, they were in good repute by the most and the best, two hundred years after his death.

-Even Augustine admits that \"some, nay, very many\" (*nonnulli, quam plurimi*), pity with human feeling, the everlasting punishment of the damned, and do not believe that it is so.\"[^275] The kind of people thus believing are described by Doederlein, \"The more highly distinguished in Christian antiquity any one was for learning, so much the more did he cherish and defend the hope of future torments sometime ending.\"
+Even Augustine admits that "some, nay, very many" (*nonnulli, quam plurimi*), pity with human feeling, the everlasting punishment of the damned, and do not believe that it is so."[^275] The kind of people thus believing are described by Doederlein, "The more highly distinguished in Christian antiquity any one was for learning, so much the more did he cherish and defend the hope of future torments sometime ending."

 ## Different Opinions on Human Destiny.